Ravi Majeti to take over when Irv Weissman steps down as director of Stanford’s Stem Cell Institute

 By Christopher Vaughan

 Today, Stanford School of Medicine Dean Lloyd Minor, MD, announced that after a long search, Ravi Majeti, MD, PhD, will be appointed as the new director of the Stanford Institute for Stem Cell Biology and Regenerative Medicine.
 Majeti will take over for Irv Weissman, MD, who is stepping down as founding director of the institute after almost two decades.
-Majeti is a current member of the institute and is professor of medicine and chief of Stanford’s Division of Hematology.
+Majeti is the RZ Cao Professor of Medicine and chief of Stanford’s Division of Hematology.
 He will step into the role of director on September 1, Minor said.

 “In his time at Stanford Medicine, Prof. Majeti has contributed to many breakthrough research projects,” Minor said.
 “Scientifically, he has been a leader in the characterization of leukemia stem cells in acute myeloid leukemia (AML) and has been a pioneer in the identification and investigation of pre-leukemic hematopoietic stem cells in this disease.”
 Majeti also served as co-principal investigator on a multiple-year effort to discover, develop and bring to clinical trials the CD-47 monoclonal antibody, which targets AML and other cancers.
 “Beyond his research, Dr. Majeti has proven himself a strategic and collaborative leader,” Minor added.